wpbrown/oakproxy/README.md

 1. Extract the release .zip on a local drive.
 2. Open an administrator PowerShell in the extracted directory.
 3. `Import-Module .\OAKProxy.psm1` .\
-   If you get an execution policy error you need to adjust the policy temporarily `Set-ExecutionPolicy Bypass -Scope Process` .
+   If you get an execution policy error you need to adjust temporarily `Set-ExecutionPolicy Bypass -Scope Process` .
 4. Configure the service by editing `appsettings.json`.
 5. Run `Install-OAKProxy` to install and start the service.